 Weller arrives on the scene in chapter 10 and transforms the story.
-The relationship between the idealistic and unworldly Pickwick and the astute Weller has been likened to that between Don Quixote and Sancho Panza.
+The relationship between the idealistic and unworldly Pickwick and the astute, street smart Weller has been likened to that between Don Quixote and Sancho Panza.

-The book went on to become the first modern publishing phenomenon, spawning bootleg copies, theatrical performances, Sam Weller joke books, and other merchandize that today would be regarded as classic branding.
+The Pickwick Papers went on to become the first modern publishing phenomenon, spawning bootleg copies, theatrical performances, Sam Weller joke books, and other merchandize that today would be regarded as classic branding.

 Dickens is reckoned to have created and named 989 such characters during his career.
 In honor of his two-hundredth birthday today here’s a few personal favorites.

 Thomas Gradgrind is the notorious headmaster who is dedicated to the pursuit of profitable enterprise.
 His name is now used to refer to someone who is hard and only concerned with cold facts and numbers.

 Bounderby (Hard Times)